-\item The logarithmic slope $\gamma$ and \ajsiv{the external shear $\gamma_{\rm ext}$ of the power-law model deviate} by 4$\sigma$ (3.9\%) between the \textsc{lenstronomy} and \textsc{glee} models.
+\item The logarithmic slope, $\gamma$, and \ajsiv{the external shear, $\gamma_{\rm ext}$, of the power-law model deviate} by 4$\sigma$ (3.9\%) between the \textsc{lenstronomy} and \textsc{glee} models.
 This discrepancy is predominantly created by the difference in the reconstructed pixelized PSFs.
-If the same PSF is used by both modelling softwares, then the resultant $\gamma$ \ajsiv{and $\gamma_{\rm ext}$} distributions agree within $\sim$0.6$\sigma$ ($\sim$0.5\%), which is compatible with the $\sim$1\% precision goal in the Hubble constant measurement from a large sample of $\sim$40 quad lenses \citep[e.g.,][]{Shajib18, Birrer21c}.
+When the same PSF is used by both modelling programs, then the resultant $\gamma$ \ajsiv{and $\gamma_{\rm ext}$} distributions agree within $\sim$0.6$\sigma$ ($\sim$0.5\%), which is compatible with the $\sim$1\% precision goal in the Hubble constant measurement from a large sample of $\sim$40 quad lenses \citep[e.g.][]{Shajib18, Birrer21c}.
 The particular method \ajsiii{of weighting the uncertainty map to account for the PSF uncertainty} is non-dominant in this discrepancy.

-\item Our composite model posteriors are not generally in good agreement with the one from the power-law model, and the discrepancy is more prominent for \textsc{lenstronomy} models due to adopting more stringent physical priors on the halo mass.
-This inconsistency points to inadequacy of our composite model to describe the mass distribution \suyu{for this particular lens system \lensname;} \lensname\ is atypical compared to previously analyzed TDCOSMO/H0LiCOW/STRIDES lenses in that the \ajsiii{$\theta_{\rm E}/\theta_{\rm eff}$} is relatively smaller and thus the imaging information only probes the inner region of the deflector galaxy where the combination of NFW and mass-follows-light profiles is not an adequate model. \ajsiv{We stress that for all the 7 systems previously analyzed by the TDCOSMO/H0LiCOW/STRIDES collaboration, the power-law and composite models were in excellent agreement.} For such discrepancies between the power-law and composite models, additional data such as the stellar kinematics should be used to select the better model. \ajsiv{The two models predict significantly different velocity dispersion profiles and will therefore be easily separable by spatially resolved kinematics.} \end{itemize}
+\item Our composite model posteriors are not generally in good agreement with the one from the power-law model, and the discrepancy is more prominent for \textsc{lenstronomy} models due to the adoption of more stringent physical priors on the halo mass.
+This inconsistency points to the inadequacy of our composite model in describing the mass distribution \suyu{for this particular lens system, \lensname;} \lensname\ is atypical compared to previously analysed TDCOSMO lenses in that the \ajsiii{$\theta_{\rm E}/\theta_{\rm eff}$} is relatively small and thus the imaging information only probes the inner region of the deflector galaxy where the combination of NFW and mass-follows-light profiles is not an adequate model. \ajsiv{We stress that for all the seven systems previously analysed by the TDCOSMO collaboration, the power-law and composite models were in excellent agreement.} For such discrepancies between the power-law and composite models, additional data, such as the stellar kinematics, should be used to select the better model. \ajsiv{The two models predict significantly different velocity dispersion profiles and will therefore be easily separable by spatially resolved kinematics.} \end{itemize}